Ayms/bitcoin-transactions/README.md

 See [example-1.js](https://github.com/Ayms/bitcoin-transactions/blob/master/example-1.js), Bitcoin Gold transaction 118d6160c8ae2465835ad41908a154cd9be6c78ca4012f79edbf65ca96407f97 was created with this module and mined in block 501249, see https://btgexp.com/tx/118d6160c8ae2465835ad41908a154cd9be6c78ca4012f79edbf65ca96407f97

-Please note that the initial transaction was at 1% fees which are now 0.78% as stated above in the released version (with a minimum of 0.00008500)
+Please note that the examples do not reflect the current dev fees

 #### Standard wallets